How to Sharpen Scissors

 Try and cut the paper.
 A fine blade should cut with out effort, and you should be able to “push” the open blade across the paper, cutting with ease.
 If you can’t, rinse and repeat.

 So that’s it, plain and simple.
-If you are like me,, you will go on a sharpening binge and sharpen all the scissors in your house garage and even your neighbor’s.
+If you are like me, you will go on a sharpening binge and sharpen all the scissors in your house garage and even your neighbor’s.
+Check out our video library that show sharpening techniques for scissors, pruners, mower blades and more.